mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/bulk-uploads.md

     on _your_ mindsphere resource consumption and that you might get a notice that you will need to upgrade your account's data ingest rate.
 <!-- prettier-ignore-end -->

-At the present time (May 2019), MindSphere supports the bulk timeseries upload only for simulation assets.
-A simulation asset (`twinType: simulation`) is an asset which can contain high volume of simulated data with up to a nanosecond timestamp precision.
-The asset types of these assets must also inherit from core.basicdevice.

-This is why these commands still use the standard timeseries API for the performance assets (`twinType: performance`).
-This behavior will be changed as soon as MindSphere starts supporting the timeseries bulk upload for the performance assets as well.

 The upload of historical timeseries data to MindSphere is done in several steps:

 - Preparing the directory with the template `.csv` files for the data upload.